alllexxx1/page-analyzer/README.md

 ---

-###  [Page Analyzer](https://page-analyzer-gc22.onrender.com/) is a web tool for checking the SEO support and analyzing HTML tags of a given URL
+###  [Page Analyzer](https://page-analyzer-gc22.onrender.com/) is a web tool for checking the SEO performance and analyzing HTML tags of a given URL

 ### Some project screenshots: